 Are you smelling your anxiety on your body, or is your anxiety making you more attune to the way that you smell?
-Address both by figuring out what anxiety you're dealing with and the only way to cure it.
+Anxiety changes hormones, creates sweat, weakens immune system, and more, all of which can lead to body odor.

 The Way Body Odor and Anxiety Relate

 Body odor isn't directly tied in to anxiety.
 It's more of a secondary effect.
 The way that you experience anxiety changes the way your body handles odors and bacteria, which ultimately affects the way your body smells.
 It's why you need to take my free 7 minute anxiety test now to get an understanding of which symptoms of yours are causing this smell.

 Because anxiety doesn't simply create body odor out of the blue, the key to understanding BO and anxiety is to understand the issues that may contribute to the creation of body odor.
 These include, but are not limited to:

 You'll first need to acknowledge the elephant in the room - sweating.
 Anxiety nearly always causes excess sweating.

 Before you say to yourself that you don't notice yourself sweating more so it must not be true, the reality is that nearly everyone sweats more when they have anxiety or during anxiety attacks.
 It's possible to not feel yourself sweat more because the difference is minute, but often it's there in imperceptible ways.